cpaca/Age-of-Production/README.md

 - A trailer
 - Adding more stuff maybe idk, you can suggest stuff.
 - Compatibility with other mods.
-- Currently adding some more buildings ;3.
+- Currently planning on adding more buildings ;3.
-####Buildings on the way:
+#### Buildings on the way:
-- Convector and Thermal Plant will have their uses revamped as their original ideas are too hard for me to implement (fluid consuming heat reactor and wide area heating).
-If anyone has any good ideas, please tell me!
+- The Thermal Plant will have its uses revamped as the original ideas is too hard for me to implement (fluid consuming heat reactor).
+If anyone has any good ideas, tell me!
+Currently my ideas is making it something that works with solid fuel recipes, but idk.

 ### Credits